How to get started with Bybit Options Trading

 Note: In Default Mode, parameters such as strike price and expiration date are automatically set, and cannot be changed.

-Pro Mode (for Experienced Traders)
+Pro Mode (for experienced traders)

 Pro Mode offers greater flexibility, allowing you to customize your strategy parameters.